mousebird-consulting-inc/WhirlyGlobe/tutorial/screen_labels.md

 ­// If you ever intend to remove these, keep track of the MaplyComponentObjects above.
 {% endhighlight %}

+For Swift, we'll do it after the line where we assign vecName to userObject attribute.

 Here's the plan.
 We'll create a MaplyScreenLabel, give it a location and some text and then add it.
 Adding it involves a little styling, but we'll keep it simple.

+{% multiple_code %}
   {% highlight objc %}
-­// Add a screen label per country if ([vecName length] > 0)
+// Add a screen label per country if ([vecName length] > 0)
 {
     MaplyScreenLabel *label = [[MaplyScreenLabel alloc] init];